aadheeshn26/merchant-lens/docs/planning.md

 ## Project Overview

 MerchantLens is an AI-powered assistant for small online sellers (Etsy, Gumroad, Instagram shops) to analyze sales, reviews, and traffic, delivering insights via a natural language interface.
 It provides sales analytics, sentiment analysis, pricing/bundling recommendations, and SEO-optimized product listings.
-The goal is a modular, Shopify-aligned MVP for my internship application’s behavioral interview.
+The goal is a modular, Shopify-aligned MVP, as I'm currently recruiting for a Winter 2026 Engineering Internship there

 ## Core Features (MVP)